 Adding a class is permitted through the "Adjustment Period for Registered Students," see "Academic Calendar," p.
-1. Procedures for adding classes during each semester are printed in the official schedule of classes.
+1. Students may review procedures for adding classes for a particular semester by accessing the Web for Students homepage at www.columbiastate.edu.

 Students may add most classes by using Web for Students.
 However, to add a course under the following circumstances students must come in person to the Records and Registration office, the Advising Center, the Evening Services office, or one of the College's campus locations: